stikjs/stik-core/README.md

 ```

 ##$viewBag
-Enables a controller to do a semi 1 way binding with its current template.
+Enables a controller to do a semi 1 way binding with its current template. `$viewBag` will only care about the values within the object passed.

 ###Using it
 ```javascript